CogentRedTester/mpv-file-browser/addons/addons.md

 * Respect the `sorted` and `filtered` values in the opts table.
 This may mean calling `sort` or `filter` manually.
 * Think about how to handle the `directory_label` field, especially how it might interract with any virtual paths the parser may be maintaining.
 * Think about what to do if the `directory` field is set.
 This field is deprecated, so you could probably get away with not handling this.
-* Think if you want your parser to take full ownership of the results of `defer`, if so consider setting `opts.index = self:get_index()`.
+* Think if you want your parser to take full ownership of the results of `defer`, if so consider setting `opts.id = self:get_id()`.
-  * Currently this affects custom keybind filtering, though it may be changed in the future.
+  * Currently this only affects custom keybind filtering, though it may be changed in the future.

 The [home-label](https://github.com/CogentRedTester/mpv-file-browser/blob/master/addons/home-label.lua)
 addon provides a good simple example of the safe use of defer.
 It lets the normal file